 Parks, parkettes and open space linkages; and,

 Public uses and public and private utilities.

+Bed and breakfast establishments.

 In addition to the permitted uses identified above, townhouses may be permitted and may constitute up to a maximum of 60% of the total number of dwelling units within any individual draft plan of subdivision; and,